 As mentioned above, by default, for an Oracle RAC deployment, each VM requires 2 (or more) network adapters (NICs) as well as 5 (or more) common shared disks (using fewer disks is supported).
-The steps to create such VMs are different for OVM2 and OVM3.
-The rest of this document explains the OVM2 methods.

 A VM for Single Instance deployment does not need any shared disks or second NIC, simply clone a VM from the base template and deploy using deploycluster.
 You may also follow normal Oracle VM documentation to create the VMs for Single Instance or RAC deployment.